artistkaransaini/bitbox/README.md

 ![IMG_20251231_172354](https://github.com/user-attachments/assets/e3137fff-c3ac-4d58-92f3-50a7344629ec)

-The AND gate is very simple in behavior.
+the AND gate is very simple in behavior.

 it acts like two switches connected in series.
 Power reaches the output only when **both switches are ON**.
 If even one switch is OFF, nothing will pass through.
-In binary addition, this situation matters because adding `1` and `1` is the **only time** an extra bit is created.
+In binary addition, this situation matters because adding `1` and `1` is the **only time** an extra bit is created (cuz binary is like counting numbers which end after zero and 1).
 The AND gate’s job is to notice exactly that case.

 **Truth Table**